 I am convinced that addiction is not a choice as much as it is a sickness, a disease, and every time there is an active period of substance abuse, the one thing that gets most compromised is the ability to rationally think about what is happening.
 It is almost like losing the very capacity to make healthy decisions.

 R.E.M.’s song “Everybody Hurts” has come to mind for many reasons here in the last few days.
-During that presentation from the school social worker, I googled the lyrics on my phone.
+I thought about it during that presentation from the school social worke.
+I googled the lyrics on my phone.
 Afterwards, I listened to the song.

 The words are sweet, concise, heartfelt and set to a somber, yet inviting rhythm.
 Stipe’s voice is clear and unfettered.

 Later, I took time to look at the video made for the song.
 It had been years since I saw it, yet the metaphor of the traffic jam with each individual contemplating what is happening in his/her life that keeps that person from being a shiny happy person is like watching a school day unfold in the halls of the buildings.

 There are a lot of struggling young people in schools, affluent and poverty stricken alike.

 Then I realized that the video is shot on I-10 in Texas (primarily in San Antonio).

 That’s the same major thoroughfare that runs through Houston which was devastated by Hurricane Harvey last year.